 Quality managers or other persons familiar with the inspection of products or business processes use a template as a tool for internal audits.
 The questionnaire's aim is to identify underlying problems and to evaluate the performance of the processes.
 The regular performance of quality audits helps to increase the efficiency of the company and continuously improve business strategies.

-The following is a list of 4 important steps that are important for the creation of a catalogue of questions:
+The following is a list of 4 steps that are vital to the creation of a catalogue of questions:

 1.1.
 Define the main points of the audit